A Universal Dynamic Program and Refined Existence Results for Decentralized Stochastic Control: Existence of Optimal Policies in Decentralized Stochastic Control and Comparison with the Literature

-\begin{proof} Here, the realized control action sets are not compact valued, but the control policy space considered is still weakly compact due to the properties of $\phi^i$ and the fact that for a continuous function $g$, $\int \nu(dx) g(x)$ is lower semi-continuous in $\nu$.
-Thus, the marginals on $\mathbb{U}^i$ will be tight.
-If the marginals are tight, then the collection of all measures with these tight marginals are also tight (see e.g., \cite[Proof of Thm.
+\proof First we note that for a family of probability measures, if the marginals of these measures are tight, then this family of joint probability measures with these tight marginals is also tight (see e.g., \cite[Proof of Thm.
 2.4]{yukselSICON2017}).
+In our theorem, the realized control action sets are not compact valued, but the control policy space considered is still weakly compact due to the properties of $\phi^i$: the marginals on $\mathbb{U}^i$ can be restricted to a weakly compact space.

-First, {\bf Step (ii)} of the proof of Theorem \ref{existenceControlTopology} satisfies the lower semi-continuity property using the fact that the cost is non-negative valued and through a truncation argument and letting the truncation variable go to infinity through a monotone convergence theorem (applied to the right hand side, and the truncated function replaced with the limit on the left hand side as a universal upper bound).
+Observe that {\bf Step (ii)} of the proof of Theorem \ref{existenceControlTopology} satisfies the lower semi-continuity property using the fact that the cost is non-negative valued and through a truncation argument and letting the truncation variable go to infinity through a monotone convergence theorem (applied to the right hand side, and the truncated function replaced with the limit on the left hand side as a universal upper bound).
 That is, with $(\pi_N^k,\gamma^N_k) \to (\pi_N, \gamma^N)$, we have that for every $L \in \mathbb{R}_+$

 where the last equality holds due to {\bf Step (ii)} of the proof of Theorem \ref{existenceControlTopology}.
 Since $L$ is arbitrary,

 leading to the lower semi-continuity of $J_N(\pi_N, \gamma^N)$.

 Furthermore, steps similar to {\bf Step (iii)} of the proof of Theorem \ref{existenceControlTopology} can be adjusted to ensure that